pyepics/pyepics/doc/installation.rst

 systems are not tested regularly.

-The EPICS Channel Access library Version 3.14.12 or higher is required for pyepics, and versions 3.15 or 7.0 or higher are strongly recommended.
+The EPICS Channel Access library Version 3.14.12 or higher is required for pyepics, and versions 7.0.3 or higher are strongly recommended.
 More specifically, pyepics requires the shared libraries *libca* and *libCom* (*libca.so* and *libCom.so* on Linux, *libca.dylib* and *libCom.dylib* on Mac OSX, or *ca.dll* and *Com.dll* on Windows) from *Epics Base*.